rubyfu/RubyFu/module_0x4__web_kung_fu/web_services.md

 # Interacting with Web Services

 ### SOAP - WSDL
-Generally speaking, dealing with SOAP means dealing with XMLs that which WSDL describes how to use that SOAP.
+Generally speaking, dealing with SOAP means dealing with XML messages and a WSDL file (also XML) that describes how to use a given SOAP API.
 Ruby has really elegant way to do so and let's to get our hand dirty with an exploit

 ```
 gem install wasabi savon httpclient